Pernambuco: Airports

 Recife/Guararapes–Gilberto Freyre International Airport has been open since July 2004 and has 52 thousand square meters of area.
 The largest airport in the North and Northeast regions, Guararapes had its capacity expanded from 5 million to 11 million passengers a year.
 Now there are 64 check-in counters, versus the former terminal's 24.
-The shopping and leisure area was also totally remodeled, within the “Aeroshopping” concept, which transforms an airport into a center for business and retail.
+The shopping and leisure area was also totally remodeled, within the "Aeroshopping" concept, which transforms an airport into a center for business and retail.
 The commercial spaces will be occupied in steps and the final total will be 142 shops.
 Since 2000, Recife has had the longest runway in the Northeast, at 3,305 meters.
 Its extension permits operations with jumbo jets, such as the Boeing 747-400, able to fly nonstop to anywhere in South and Central America, Africa and parts of Europe, the United States and Canada.

-Pernambuco is also served by the Petrolina International Airport, which is responsible for the delivery of fresh fruit from the São Francisco valley to Europe and the USA.
+Pernambuco is also served by the Petrolina International Airport, which is responsible for the delivery of fresh fruit from the São Francisco valley to Europe and the US.
 The cargo terminal operates with 6 large coolers with 17000 boxes capacity each plus 2 coolers tunnels.
 This airports also has daily direct connections between this region (which includes 53 municipalities from the states such as Pernambuco, Piaui and Bahia) to major capitals as Recife and Salvador.
 Like the Recife airport, it is administered by the Brazilian Federal Agency (Infraero).

 Other locally administered airports within the state are the Fernando de Noronha Airport and the Caruaru airports.
 Fernando de Noronhha has daily flights between the islands with Recife and Natal, and the second airport connects the textile industry region of Caruaru with São Paulo and local cities.